-Touch: Stroking and caressing your newborn is not only a way to show your love, it is actually beneficial for a baby’s health and development.
+Touch: Stroking and caressing your newborn is not only a way to show your love, but also actually beneficial for a baby’s health and development.
 Provide skin-to-skin contact with gentle massages.
-Consider “wearing” your baby in a baby sling so she can be warm, cozy and close to your body.
+Consider “wearing” your baby in a baby sling so she can be warm, cozy, and close to your body.

 Feeding: Every time you feed your baby, it’s an opportunity to bond.
 Breastfeeding automatically offers a close connection, but bottle feeding can be an intimate experience as well.
 Make yourself comfortable.
 Hold your baby close and gaze into his eyes.
 Relax and enjoy your time together.

 Diapering: Changing time can be wonderful bonding time.
 As you lean over the changing table, your face is at the ideal distance for making eye contact.
 You can tell stories, sing silly songs, perhaps plant a few tummy kisses.
 Having a diaper disposal system you can use with one hand, or better yet, hands-free, lets you keep one hand on the baby at all times.
 Great for both bonding and safety!